 Firearms reform

-We are reforming firearms law and regulation to provide for greater protection of public safety and simplify regulatory requirements to improve compliance.
+We are reforming New Zealand's firearms laws and regulations to provide for greater protection of public safety and simplify regulatory requirements to improve compliance.

 Objectives